Durant scores 51 in Nets' 116-104 win over slumping Pistons

 Cade Cunningham had 26 and Frank Jackson added 25 for Detroit, which lost its 12th straight.
 The Pistons’ last win was Nov.
 17 against the Pacers, and they still haven’t won back-to-back games this season.

+Detroit also was missing leading scorer Jeremi Grant, who is sidelined indefinitely by a thumb injury.

+“We have to play with the guys we have,” Pistons coach Dwane Casey said.
+“We can’t think about ‘What if Jeremi could play?’
+We gave ourselves a chance to win the game, but we have to finish one of these out.”

-On the same day Durant was fined $25,000 for using multiple expletives at a fan who yelled “Durant, stop crying,” on Friday during a game in Atlanta, he also bested Stephen Curry’s 50-point total for the league high this season.
+Hours after Durant was fined $25,000 for using multiple expletives at a fan who yelled “Durant, stop crying,” on Friday during a game in Atlanta, he also bested Stephen Curry’s 50-point total for the league high this season, which Curry did Nov.
+8 against Atlanta.

 The Pistons led 91-86 after three quarters despite 38 points from Durant, who scored seven in the Nets’ 11-0 run to start the fourth.
 He picked up his fifth foul with 8:46 to play, but stayed on the floor as the Nets expanded the lead to 105-92 midway through the quarter.

+“I saw the look in his eyes and knew he didn’t want to come out,” Nets coach Steve Nash said.
+“He was just incredible tonight.
+Not only does he score 51, but he had (nine) assists and (seven) rebounds.
+He even had a couple blocks and played incredible defense in the fourth quarter.”

-The Nets led 60-57 at the half behind 22 points.
-Detroit outshot Brooklyn 47.8% to 38.5% in the first half, but struggled with turnovers on the glass.
+The Nets led 60-57 at the half behind Durant’s 22 points.
+Detroit outshot Brooklyn 47.8% to 38.5% in the first half, but struggled with turnovers and on the glass.

 TIP INS